FreeXR/freexr-guides/privatequest-setup.md

 > The Meta Horizon android app enables Meta to interact with the Companion Server service on your quest, which has Android Admin API priviledges.
 This means that even with your quest fully blocked off from the internet, Meta can essentially use this as a backdoor to access your quest.
 > Therefore, once you've set your quest up using PrivateQuest, we strongly recommend not attempting to connect the Meta Horizon app to your Quest again.

-# Recommended setup
+## 1. Block your Quest from accessing the internet
+> [!CAUTION]
+> This step is essential if you want to continue using root!

+Before we do anything else, you need to prevent your quest from accessing any of meta's servers.
+It's best to just completely block it off from the internet altogether during setup.
+There are many ways you can do this.
+Either:
+- Shut off your home internet completely while you do setup
+- Block your quest's MAC address within your home router (using something like a parental control setting)
+- Use a pi-hole within your home network to block all of meta's servers

+Whichever one you use, make sure your quest absolutely cannot access the internet!
+This is **crucial**.
+Check to make sure it absolutely cannot.

+Once you're ready, proceed with step 2!

-## 1. Backing up essential data
+## 2. Back up essential data
 ### DeviceKey
 Your DeviceKey is the key that the Meta Horizon app has assigned to your headset in order to remotely control it.
-It's recommended to make a backup of this.
+It's recommended to make a backup of this, just in case you want to return to meta's official setup.

 - Go to a site like <https://secure.oculus.com/> and log in
 - Open your browser's development tools and find the cookies tab